tygore587/graphql-workshop-project/README.md

 This is the workshop (https://github.com/ChilliCream/graphql-workshop) repo to test out graph ql with hot chocolate

 # Progress
-We finished the first session.
+We finished the second session.